 - Decline submission: the manuscript is considered to have major flaws that could not be resolved by revision and resubmission.

-In order to guarantee swiftness of the editorial process, each manuscript will only be allowed one round of review and revisions.
+In order to guarantee swiftness of the editorial process, each manuscript will only be allowed two rounds of review and revisions.
 Authors are thus urged to address all issues raised by the reviewers directly after the first round of peer-review.

-After the manuscript is accepted for publication it will undergo a first stage of copy editing where the journal editors will correct any minor mistakes (such as punctuation or references) and check that all necessary information regarding the manuscript and authors has been provided.
+After the manuscript is accepted for publication it will undergo a first stage of copy editing where the Editorial staff will correct any minor mistakes (such as punctuation or references) and check that all necessary information regarding the manuscript and authors has been provided.

 Authors will receive an edited version of their manuscript for author copy editing after acceptance of the manuscript for publication.
 This is the last stage where any substantial copy editing changes to the text are allowed (the next stage—proofreading—is restricted to correcting typographical and layout errors).

 It is the author’s responsibility to guarantee that the English language is flawless, and authors who are not proficient or whose native language is not English must have their manuscripts edited by a proficient/native English speaker.
 Please consult our “Language” section for further information.

 The Editorial staff will create the final version of the manuscript in the journal’s template and the PDF proof will be sent to the author for final proofreading before publication.
 Authors should carefully check the proofs for typographical or layout errors, and use the sticky notes tool to mark and explain any changes necessary.

 Once all rounds of proofreading and typesetting are complete and the manuscript is considered ready for publication, the article will be made available online “ahead of print”: This means that the article will be given a working DOI address, an “in press” version of the article will become immediately accessible to readers, and authors can start sharing it with ease.